Harvard Crimson baseball: Pre-World War II

-Prior to the start of the 1929 season, Fred Mitchell was hired for his third stint as Harvard head baseball coach (he also led the program during the 1916 and 1926 seasons).
-Mitchell's third stint lasted from 1929 to 1938– Harvard's final four seasons as an independent and first six in the EIBL.
+Prior to the start of the 1926 season, Fred Mitchell was hired for his second stint as Harvard head baseball coach (he also led the program during the 1916 season).
+Mitchell's second stint lasted until 1938– Harvard's final four seasons as an independent and first six in the EIBL.
 Under Mitchell, Harvard won its first EIBL title; with an 8–4 league record in 1936, it tied Dartmouth for the championship.
-Mitchell resigned following the 1938 season and was replaced by Floyd Stahl.
+Mitchell was replaced by Floyd Stahl.
 In Stahl's first season, Harvard won its second EIBL title, finishing with a 9–3 league record.

 Because of World War II, Harvard competed as an independent in 1943 and 1946 and did not sponsor a team in 1944 or 1945.

 Post-World War II

 EIBL

 Harvard rejoined the EIBL for the 1947 season.
 For the 1948 season, Brown joined the seven other Ivy League schools in the league; Army and Navy also joined, giving the league 10 members.
 In the immediate postwar years, under head coaches Adolph Samborski (1947–1948) and Stuffy McInnis (1949–1954), the program finished no higher than 4th in the EIBL.

 Norman Shepard became the program's head coach for the start of the 1955 season.
 Under Shepard, Harvard won four EIBL titles (1955, 1958, 1964, 1968), going undefeated in league play in 1958 and 1964.
-In 1968, Shepard's final season, the team qualified for its first NCAA Tournament.
+In 1968, Shepard's final season, the team qualified for its first NCAA tournament.
 In order for Harvard to play in the tournament, Shepard threatened to speed up his retirement if the NCAA did not reschedule the District 1 Regional to avoid a conflict with Harvard's final exams.
 His threat succeeded, and Harvard won the rescheduled District 1 Regional, defeating Boston University once and Connecticut twice to advance to the College World Series.
 There, it lost its opening game to St. John's, 2–0, and an elimination game to Southern Illinois, 2–1.